 Sand Lake is an hour’s drive northeast of Des Moines.
 It’s a 95-acre lake stocked with Rainbow and Brook Trout seasonally.

 Central Iowa Trout Fishing Season

 In northeast Iowa, you can fish for trout year-round.
 But in Central Iowa, community trout ponds are usually stocked in the spring and fall.
-There are no announcements when the lakes get stocked.
-But the Iowa DNR fishing reports can help you figure out when they’re biting (more on the fishing reports below).
+See the DNR website for the stocking schedule.

 To fish for trout in Iowa, you need an annual fishing license and pay a Trout Fee.
 For more on Iowa fishing licenses and fees, see the Iowa DNR’s webpage.

 Children under 16 are exempt if they are with an adult with a fishing license and a paid trout fee.
-But they must not catch more than the daily one-person limit between the two of them.
+But they must only catch the daily one-person limit between them.
 Yet, if children under 16 pay a trout fee, they’re allowed a daily limit of their own.

 There are no length limits for trout in Central Iowa (some northeast Iowa streams have limitations).
 The one-person daily bag limit is five trout, with a combined possession limit of 10.
 For more on Iowa trout regulations, see the Iowa DNR website.